magento/devdocs/guides/v2.0/extension-dev-guide/versioning/index.md

 ## Deprecation

-Marking public code with `@deprecated` on a MINOR release indicates that Magento plans to remove that code in the future.
+Marking public code with `@deprecated` on a MINOR release indicates that Magento plans to remove that code in a future MINOR release.

 When Magento deprecates the API or customization point in favor of a new implementation, the `@see` annotation points to the new implementation.

-When Magento release the next MINOR *product* version, it removes all deprecated `@api` code.

 **Deprecated Code Example**